inclusivenaming/website/content/blog/monique-umphrey-hcc-interview.md

 slug: inclusive-language-inititives-hcc
 author: Oshrat Nir, Shahed Alqadi
 ---

-# Moving the needle on inclusive language, with Dr. Monique Umphrey from Houston Community College

 Welcome back to our series **Moving the needle on inclusive language**.
 In this series, we talk to leaders in the cloud-native space as they share the inclusive naming initiatives they care about.
 This will include tools, activities, and results they have discovered along the way.